 Hip Dysplasia

-Hip dysplasia is considered rare in felines but can happen more often to the Maine Coon cat population.
+Hip dysplasia is considered rare in felines but can happen more often to the Mainecoon cat population.
 It's an orthopedic disorder caused by the malformation of the ball-and-socket joint that connects your cat's thigh bone to their hip.
+Cats typically have great flexibility, but hip dysplasia prevents them from moving smoothly, the parts of their leg bone painfully grinding against each other.

+Over time, the wear and tear will result in the femoral head to become worn, flattened, and misshapen.
+The entire joint can even become loose.
+The cartilage may also slowly be destroyed.
 If your cat is achy, try providing them with CBD oil or CBD cat treats.
-CBD interacts with the cannabinoid receptors in your cat's endocannabinoid system (ECS), boosting the system’s function.
-The ECS governs the nervous system, digestive system, immune system, and more.
-CBD may promote relief and comfort.
+CBD interacts with the cannabinoid receptors in your cat's endocannabinoid system (ECS), boosting the system's function.

-RELATED: What Can I Give My Cat For Pain Relief?
+Related: What Can I Give My Cat For Pain Relief?

 Nutrition

 Maine Coons are large, but they shouldn't be obese.
 Make sure they are not overeating by implementing a timed feeder.
 This will provide your cat with the proper amount of food each day, split up throughout various meals.
-Maine Coons will enjoy the routine and will even stop pestering you once they realize the food is coming from elsewhere.
+Make sure to also look for cat food with quality ingredients.
+Avoid brands where the first ingredient is something like "chicken meal."
+You should also avoid food brands with an excessive amount of carbohydrates, like corn and wheat.

 Children & Other Pets